 “Not all treasure is silver and gold, mate.”- Jack Sparrow, Pirates of the Caribbean

-- Students can create their own treasure hunts with these resources:
+- Students can create their own treasure hunts and learn about math and reading maps:

 - Click here for a cool craft activity for making an authentic looking map!
 You can use grocery brown bags.